Career, Executive, Leadership and Development Coaching

 What is your goal?
 Are you looking for the right job?
 Do you want to start or grow your business?
 Would you like professional help in searching for talent?
 Our customized coaching can help you achieve success.

-For many small organizations, their HR department is composed of a team of one.
-In fact, according to Society for Human Resource Management, SHRM, almost 10% of their 275k+ members work in organizations with less than 100 people.
-Smaller staff sizes often mean the HR department is a one-person show.
-Ideally, it would be great to have additional support for recruiting, training, development, and benefit administration—however, for many organizations it just isn’t feasible.
+At many small organizations, the HR department is comprised of a team of one.
+In fact, according to Society for Human Resource Management (SHRM), almost 10% of their 275k+ members work for organizations with less than 100 people on staff.
+And smaller staff sizes often mean the HR department is a one-person show.
+Having additional support for recruiting, training, development, and benefit administration is ideal for many organizations that just isn’t feasible.

-SHRM recently spoke with just a few of the country’s top HR professionals running their departments alone to uncover how they are not only surviving but thriving to meet the needs of their organization.
+SHRM spoke with a few of the country’s top HR professionals who single-handedly run their departments to uncover how they are not only surviving, but thriving at meeting their organizations’ needs.
 What they found was that many HR leaders are using similar solutions to get the job done.
-So what’s their secret?
+So, what are their secrets to success?

-If you would like more information on how to incorporate HR solutions into your success plan or need support for your HR team, please contact us today.
-We specialize in recruiting and strategic development and will create a solution that is right for you and the specific needs of your company.
+If you‘d like more information on how to incorporate HR solutions into your success plan or need support for your HR team, contact us.
+We specialize in recruiting and strategic development and will create a specific solution that is right for you andyour company.